NZ Herald

 “My background is from the investment world and I think a lot of our fundraising trajectory was based on trust in me.”

 It’s territory he knows well.
-Before founding Basis, he was investment director at NZ Growth Capital Partners, a Crown agency that co-invests with private venture capital (VC) firms via its $300m Elevate fund and smaller Aspire fund.
+Before co-founding Basis, he was investment director at NZ Growth Capital Partners, a Crown agency that co-invests with private venture capital (VC) firms via its $300m Elevate fund and smaller Aspire fund.

 Basis’ most recent raise was a $26m Series A round in July this year, led by Global From Day 1 (GD1), which chipped in $10m.
-An Icehouse presentation promoting the raise gave the startup an $85m valuation (it also framed the raise as a $35m round, indicating it came up a bit shy in today’s tough VC market).
+An Icehouse presentation promoting the raise gave the start-up an $85m valuation (it also framed the raise as a $35m round, indicating it came up a bit shy in today’s tough VC market).

 McKinsey alumna Alex Cappy became Basis' COO in 2023, then CEO earlier this year.